 Inside visits and special features are shown in UPPERCASE in the tour description.

 ARRIVE IN NEW YORK CITY.
 Welcome to New York City!
-At 5:30 pm, meet your traveling companions in the lobby of your hotel for an enjoyable stroll through the streets of New York on your way to a 6 pm welcome dinner at the Heartland Brewery.
+At 5:30 pm, meet your traveling companions in the lobby of your hotel for an enjoyable stroll through the streets of New York on your way to a 6 pm welcome dinner at a local restaurant.
 Your Tour Director will prepare you for your upcoming adventure.

-NEW YORK-HARTFORD.
-This morning, a sightseeing tour with a Local Guide includes Broadway, the Empire State Building, City Hall, and Wall Street.
-Then, travel north to Connecticut for Nook Farm, Hartford’s tightly knit historical community of intellectuals, leaders, and reformers.
+NEW YORK–HARTFORD.
+This morning, travel north to Connecticut for Nook Farm, Hartford’s tightly knit historical community of intellectuals, leaders, and reformers.
 Visit the HARRIET BEECHER STOWE CENTER, the modest home of the author who penned Uncle Tom’s Cabin and became known as “the little lady who started the Civil War.”
 Then, visit MARK TWAIN’S HOUSE & MUSEUM, for a guided tour of the writer’s opulent 19-room home.

 HARTFORD–LEXINGTON–CONCORD–BOSTON.
 This morning, continue north into Massachusetts to Lexington, the “birthplace of America” and the location of the first battle of the American Revolution on April 19, 1775.
 Visit Battle Green and the Minuteman Statue, a life size representation of a colonial farmer with musket, and a tribute to the Lexington militia.
 Then on to historic BUCKMAN TAVERN, used as the headquarters to the militia during the American Revolution.
 Continue onto Concord visiting the Old North Bridge, site of the infamous “shot heard round the world” before enjoying lunch at the historic [LF] CONCORD COLONIAL INN.
 After lunch, continue to Boston for a free evening to explore this vibrant historic city.
 Perhaps enjoy one of the many popular restaurants in the North End.
 (B,L)

-BOSTON-SALEM-PORTLAND.
+BOSTON–SALEM–PORTLAND.
 Today, we travel to Salem, famous for the 1692 witch trials, for a tour with a Local Guide.
 Next, follow the coast into Maine and stop at Cape Neddick’s Nubble Lighthouse.
-Admired by painters and photographers, this historic lighthouse sits on a large rock just offshore and continues aiding mariners by light and horn.
+Admired by painters and photographers, it continues aiding mariners by light and horn.
 Continue north to the old port town of Portland for an orientation tour followed by a [LF] SPECIAL PRESENTATION to learn about a day in the life of Cape Neddick’s Nubble Lighthouse “keeper.”
-Your evening is free to explore this Portland’s many restaurants, brewpubs, or art galleries
+Your evening is free to enjoy Portland’s thriving culinary scene.

 BreakfastSPECIAL FEATURE: Overnight at the elegant Essex, Vermont’s Culinary Resort & Spa.
 Nestled in the countryside, the resort offers bold rooms with culinary themed decor highlighted with the textures and colors of food.
 The Essex is the perfect place for culinary exploration with the seasonally designed menus at the various onsite restaurants.

-ESSEX-LAKE CHAMPLAIN-LAKE PLACID.
+ESSEX–LAKE CHAMPLAIN–LAKE PLACID.
 Today, continue to the shores of Lake Champlain and board a FERRY for the scenic crossing into New York.
 Travel through the foothills of the Adirondack Mountains to the village of Lake Placid, site of the 1932 and 1980 Winter Olympics.
 This afternoon is free to explore the village.
-Why not visit the Olympic Center, shop for souvenirs on Main Street, dine at a local restaurant, or enjoy your lakeside resort.
+Why not visit the Olympic Center or enjoy your lakeside resort?

-LAKE PLACID-SARATOGA SPRINGS-BERKSHIRES.
+LAKE PLACID–BERKSHIRES.
 This morning, visit the OLYMPIC JUMPING COMPLEX to experience the ski jumper’s perspective high above the Adirondack Mountains.
-Then, travel south to the “Queen of the Spas,” Saratoga Springs, for an orientation tour and free time to explore the rich heritage as a health resort.
-Later, continue into the Berkshires for a visit to the NORMAN ROCKWELL MUSEUM and enjoy the artist’s works including his iconic Saturday Evening Post covers depicting small-town Americana.
+Later, travel south into the Berkshires for a visit to the NORMAN ROCKWELL MUSEUM and enjoy the artist’s works including his iconic Saturday Evening Post covers depicting small-town Americana.

 BERKSHIRES–WEST POINT–TARRYTOWN.
 After breakfast, travel along the Hudson River to VANDERBILT MANSION HISTORIC SITE for a private guided tour.
 The gilded age mansion, known as “Hyde Park” was home to Frederick William Vanderbilt and his family for nearly fifty years.
 After lunch, travel to WEST POINT MILITARY ACADEMY for a tour with a Local Guide.
 Learn the story of West Point, its role in the Revolution, stories of the graduates that shaped our nation, and the cadet experience.
 Tonight, your Tour Director hosts a special farewell dinner.